Hairdressing and barbering industry regulatory review

 The review will look at whether current rules are fit-for-purpose for the hairdressing and barbering industry.

 Hairdressers and barbers are a vital part of every community.
-They make up a billion-dollar industry of more than 5,000 mostly small businesses employing around 13,000 people.
+They contribute to a billion-dollar industry of more than 5,000 mostly small businesses employing around 13,000 people.

-The industry currently works with regulations dating back to 1980.
+The industry currently works under regulations dating back to 1980.
 They require hairdressing shops to be registered by local authorities and have rules that include:

 • drinks cannot be served where hair is being cut